wenxie18/wenxie18.github.io/_pages/research.md

 title: Research
 description: Selected Research with Abstract
 nav: true
-nav_order: 3
+nav_order: 2
 ---

-####Shades of Representation: Auto-Detection and Perception of Skin-tone Diversity in Visual Marketing Communication
+#### Shades of Representation: Auto-Detection and Perception of Skin-tone Diversity in Visual Marketing Communication

 With Gijs Overgoor, Hsin-Hsuan Meg Lee, and Zhu Han